-Veteran industry legal experts will provide an insider’s view of the current cGMP enforcement landscape and strategies for compliance.
-AHPA staff will offer a detailed analysis of the association’s repository of inspection data, widely regarded as the most in-depth in the industry.
-Said analysis includes actual FDA 483 inspection reports, observation forms, and establishment inspection reports (EIRs).
+Veteran industry legal experts provide an insider’s view of the current cGMP enforcement landscape and strategies for compliance.
+AHPA staff offer a detailed analysis of the association’s repository of inspection data, widely regarded as the most in-depth in the industry.
+This analysis includes actual FDA 483 inspection reports, observation forms, and establishment inspection reports (EIRs).
 A summary of the collection process, a review of the data and detailed examples will also be provided.

 A 30-minute Q&A session follows the speaker presentations to answer specific questions about FDA inspections, enforcement actions, and related matters.